 When Rae Pica from Bam Radio wrote me and asked me to participate in this next radio show, I looked at the topic and immediately knew that I had no idea what the topic was even about.
 I mean, you may have heard of the acronym STEM before but I hadn’t heard of it and I sure didn’t want to talk about a topic that I knew nothing about.
 Or did I?
 Come to find out, I know quite a bit about STEM and it is something that I bet you know more about than you think too!

 First of all, if you haven’t ever taken a minute to listen to one of the Bam Radio interviews I have shared here before then this one is a must do!
 Just listening to these ladies talk motivates and inspires me to get busy teaching!
 Today’s discussion is titled, “What, Teaching STEM in Preschool, Really?”
-Click here to listen!
+Click here to listen or hit play below!

 What is STEM?

 According to Dr. Sherri Killins, “What STEM does is give a label to what you are already doing… helping children to explore, observe, ask questions, predict, integrate their learning… its what we’ve always done in early childhood education.”

 The Distinction between Academic Learning and Intellectual Learning

 Dr. Lilian Katz says, “It is important to know the distinction between academic learning and intellectual learning…. and most people don’t get that.”

 Academic learning “by definition is the stuff that is clear like the alphabet, it’s no logic, it just has to be memorized… and it does have to be learned eventually.”
 (Lilian Katz onBam Radio)

 Intellectual Learning “has to do with reasoning, hypothesizing, and predicting, theorizing, and so forth and that’s natural.”
 (Lilian Katz on Bam Radio)